 - Become familiar with the influence of the Stoics in modern times and the revival of their views in the Modern Stoicism movement

-- As you read Seneca’s letters for today’s class, consider how his views in ethics connect with the views developed by Epictetus in last week’s reading and the core principles of Stoicism discussed in last week’s lecture.
+- As you read Epictetus for today’s class, consider how his views connect with the core principles of Stoicism discussed in last week’s lecture.

 - Live Like a Stoic Week starts today and continues through Thanksgiving Break!